partach/ha_revpi/docs/templates.md

 ### Control Block (PID)

 Optional.
-When present and enabled, the integration starts a separate async task that continuously reads a sensor, computes a PID output, and writes to an actuator.
+When present and enabled, the integration will start a separate async task that continuously reads a sensor, computes a PID output, and writes to an actuator.<br>
+Later in the integration this can be overruled (PID started or stopped for example)

 ```json
 "control": {